Vincent Pastore: Vincent Pastore's Italian Sauce

 In 2019, Pastore launched a tomato sauce business under the name of Vincent Pastore's Italian Sauce.
 The sauce is made with San Marzano tomatoes, is not GMO, and has no added sugar.

-Personal life
+Personal life and death

-Pastore is divorced.
-He was previously married to Nancy Berke with whom he has a daughter, Renee.
+Pastore was divorced from Nancy Berke with whom he had a daughter.
 He befriended Berke's subsequent husband and donated the winnings from his stint on The Apprentice to a charity in his name.
-In 2014, Pastore was diagnosed with prostate cancer and served as the grand marshal of the Columbus Day parade in the Bronx.
-He currently lives on City Island.
+Pastore was diagnosed with prostate cancer in 2014.
+He served as the grand marshal of the Columbus Day parade in the Bronx the same year.
+He lived on City Island in the northeastern Bronx.

+Pastore was found dead at his City Island residence on August 1, 2026.
+He had last been seen three days prior, and had last made contact with his neighbor via phone on July 31.
+He was 80.
+His funeral was held in New Rochelle on August 6.